Tuesday, July 17, 2012

-For the 23rd year in a row, Memorial Sloan-Kettering is ranked as one of the best hospitals for cancer care nationally according to U.S. News & World Report, appearing at No. 2 on the 2012-13 list.
-Among all US hospitals, Memorial Sloan-Kettering is also ranked for excellence in gynecology (No. 9) and urology (No. 10), and is commended for high performance in the fields of geriatrics and psychiatry.
+For the 23rd year in a row, Memorial Sloan Kettering is ranked as one of the best hospitals for cancer care nationally according to U.S. News & World Report, appearing at No. 2 on the 2012-13 list.

 U.S. News & World Report’s rankings are determined using a complex set of factors, including the hospital’s reputation among board-certified physician specialists around the nation, the technologies and services it makes available to patients and the community, and the ratio of nurses to patients, among others.
 For a complete list and methodology of rankings, please visit the U.S. News & World Report website.